Distracted Driving Lawsuits

 Research suggests hundreds of drivers and passengers die in distracted driving car accidents across the state every year.
 According to the Texas Department of Transportation, 19% of accidents in the state in 2017 were caused by distracted driving, resulting in 444 deaths that year.
 Other studies show that one in five car wrecks in the United States involves a distracted driver.
 Unlike accidents caused by bad weather or poor road conditions, texting while driving collisions and injuries are always avoidable.

-The Houston car accident lawyers at Fibich, Leebron, Copeland & Briggs are here to help people like you get the compensation needed and deserved after a serious car accident.
+The Houston car accident lawyers at Fibich, Leebron, Copeland & Briggs are here to help people like you get the compensation needed and deserve after a serious car accident.
 If you’ve been hurt or lost a loved one due to a distracted driver’s negligence, our legal team can provide the guidance you need.

 What Types of Injuries Can Result from Distracted Driving Accidents?